Filmmaker 5 with Hallee Adelman and Sean King O’Grady: Our American Family

 Sean King O’Grady: It wasn’t the moments of conflict that impacted me the most.
 It was the moments of love, vulnerability, trust, hope, and bravery that did.
 The single moment that sticks with me most was seeing Nicole reach the goal she set out for herself at the beginning of the film — spending a night with her daughter.
 To me, that was the moment of triumph that cemented this as a story of hope and of light conquering the darkness.

 Filmmaker 5.5: How is Our American Family a film about every family?

 Hallee Adelman: Every family has had a struggle to overcome.
 Most families choose to hide those struggles.
 What I learned from the members of Our American Family is that the more these pieces stay hidden, the more they thrive.
 Our American Family challenges the idea of allowing shame and stigma to win over success, love, and connection.

 Sean King O’Grady: Because some version of this story is playing out right now behind closed doors in homes on probably every block in America.
 The numbers associated with addiction in this country are staggering.
+Addiction is sometimes caused by alcohol or drugs, which is why it’s crucial to take proactive steps to prevent it.
+If you or someone you know is struggling, you can seek help when you click here.
 Everyone knows someone affected by this issue, or some other form of mental health crisis — the difference here is this family was bold enough to share their story in an effort to help other families — whereas most of the rest of us keep our stories hidden behind closed doors for fear of the social stigma that can come along with them, almost certainly intensifying these problems as a result.
 It’s also a story about every family because it’s a story of resilience and love — something I hope every family can relate to.